michal-cevela/hybrid-mobile-web/README.md

 * [WebSockets](http://en.wikipedia.org/wiki/WebSocket) (including [STOMP](https://github.com/jmesnil/stomp-websocket))
 * [Twitter Bootstrap](http://getbootstrap.com) v3.x (including [jQuery](http://jquery.com) as its underlying dependency)

 Regarding the AngularJS framework, the main routing logic was designed in a rather generic way in order to take a full advantage of creating a component-based [SPA](http://en.wikipedia.org/wiki/Single-page_application) (Single Page Applications).
-This basically means that new UI views can be quickly registered on the fly just by taking few simple steps.
-Furthermore, all can happen without having to completely reload the application which is how some CMS are desired to be developed.
-Well, Angular is truly sophisticated and powerful framework that rules!
+This basically means that new UI views can be quickly registered on the fly using a lazy loading technique.
+Furthermore, all can happen without having the application to be completely reloaded which is how some CMS are desired to be developed.
+Well, Angular is truly sophisticated and powerful framework even though its learning curve becomes fairly steep after some time!

 ### 2. Backend
 At the very first stage I started on a crossroad while designing the backend as I was hesitating a bit between picking up an old good Java friend and a modern scalable [Meteor.js](https://meteor.com) platform.
 Well, after considering several technologies that were planned to be involved in the backend, I eventually ended up laying out Java foundations as I was feeling more experienced in developing J2EE-based solutions.

-To make the backend both compact and portable among most of the modern Java application servers and servlet containers, I have utilized the following software tools or frameworks respectively:
+To keep the backend fast, easy to understand, compact and portable among most of the modern Java application servers and servlet containers, I have utilized the following software tools or frameworks respectively:

 * [**Apache Tomcat](http://tomcat.apache.org)
 * [**Apache CXF**](http://cxf.apache.org) ([JAX-WS](http://cxf.apache.org/docs/jax-ws-configuration.html), [JAX-RS](http://cxf.apache.org/docs/jax-rs.html))